Black-Hawks-Codeworks/infra/README.md

 ## Local development (Linux / macOS / Windows)

-There are helper scripts to start the local development environment (Postgres + backend) using Docker Compose.
+There are helper scripts to start the local development environment (Postgres + backend, and later frontend) using Docker Compose.

 Files: